kchen0x/vnstat-http-server/README.md

 # vnstat-http-server

-A lightweight single-file tool written in Go that exposes vnstat statistics from Linux servers via HTTP API, enabling remote monitoring by mobile apps, web frontends, or scripts.
+A lightweight single-file tool written in Go that exposes vnstat statistics from Linux servers via HTTP API, enabling remote monitoring by mobile apps, web frontends, scripts, and monitoring systems like Grafana Cloud.

 ## Features